Monday Sept 27th, 2021, 0625-1800

 I had planned to take a shower and hand wash my clothes, but as I arrived so early in the morning, it was too cold to entertain such an endeavor.
 Another campground was coming up later in the day, so I could put off these chores until then.
 I stopped at the wayside to scarf down junk food.
 I was too early to wait for the restaurant to open.
 I met a lady, Serpent, who had hiked the trail in 2020.
 The park was closed then, so the thru-hikers had to sneak through.
 She said it was nice to have the park all to herself but it sucked that all the bathrooms, lodges, and waysides were closed.

 I went back to the trail shortly after this stop, since the traffic was really starting to pick up.
 The trail was actually really nice: straight without much up and down, traveling through the lovely forests.
 I met a lot of friendly day hikers and a few backpackers.
 Many commented about all the female thru-hikers they had seen just ahead of me.
 I hadn’t met another thru since I’d entered the park, so this was news to me.

 I stopped at Lewis Mt campground mid afternoon.
 I couldn’t figure out where the camp store was so I went to the nearest bathroom to do some cleaning-up from the sink.
 This would tide me over for a few days until I reached the next town.
 I put my sink-washed clothes on wet, to air dry as I walked.
 It was still on the chilly side, so this prompted me to walk even faster to warm up.
 The campground was pretty quiet, as everyone was out hiking and enjoying the views on this beautiful fall day.
 There were also a lot of cool insects out and about.
-There’ve been so many butterflies, moths, caterpillars, millipedes, and whatnot.
+There had been so many butterflies, moths, caterpillars, millipedes, and whatnot.
 I found many trying to cross the road, smashed, or off to the side.